charlesreid1-com/hooks.charlesreid1.com/README.md

 ## Make Site

-To make the Pelican site:
+To make the Pelican site

 ```
 pelican content